 Our fiscal quarter ends on the Saturday nearest the end of the quarter-ending month.
-The third quarter of fiscal 2024 and fiscal 2023 both contained 13 weeks.
-The first nine months of fiscal 2024 contained 40 weeks and the first nine months of fiscal 2023 contained 39 weeks.
+The ~~third~~ first quarter of fiscal 2025 contained 13 weeks and the first quarter of fiscal 2024 and fiscal 2023 both contained 13 weeks.
+The first nine months of fiscal 2024 contained 40 weeks and the first nine months of fiscal 2023 contained 39 ~~14~~ weeks.

 In the opinion of management, all adjustments, which are of a normal and recurring nature, necessary for a fair presentation of the results of interim periods have been made.
 All inter-company transactions and balances have been eliminated.
 The unaudited consolidated financial statements presented herein include the accounts of our wholly owned subsidiaries.
 Certain information and note disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to applicable rules and regulations.
-The results of our operations for nine months ended March 2, 2024 are not necessarily indicative of the results that may be expected for the fiscal year ending June 1, 2024.
+The results of our operations for ~~nine~~ three months ended ~~March 2, 2024~~ August 31, 2024 are not necessarily indicative of the results that may be expected for the fiscal year ending ~~June 1, 2024~~ May 31, 2025.

 As described in Note 1, Description of the Company and Note 9, Segment Reporting, the Company reports its financial performance based on four operating and reportable segments.
-The financial information contained in this report should be read in conjunction with our Annual Report on Form 10-K for the fiscal year ended May 27, 2023, which was filed with the SEC on July 31, 2023.
+The financial information contained in this report should be read in conjunction with our Annual Report on Form 10-K for the fiscal year ended ~~May 27, 2023~~ June 1, 2024, which was filed with the SEC on ~~July 31, 2023~~ August 5, 2024.